rasundsbak/rtd-tutorial/docs/source/03_downloading_packages.rst

 .. todo::

-   todo 1.1: Hver bruker må installere de rette pakkene i sitt miljø som heter `my_env`.
-Pakkene ligger definert i `cleaned_requirements_2.txt` filen som befinner seg her: `/fp/projects01/ec443/clean_env`.
+   todo 1.1: Each user must install the correct packages in their environment called `my_env`.
+The packages are defined in      the `cleaned_requirements_2.txt` file located here: `/fp/projects01/ec443/clean_env`.